-If you've struggled with embarrassment and frustration of excess gas, abdominal bloating and pain, urgency to use the bathroom, and either constipation or diarrhea (or both!), you're not alone!
+If you've struggled with embarrassment and frustration of excess gas, abdominal bloating and pain, urgency to use the bathroom, and either constipation or diarrhea (or both!), you're not alone.
 The Canadian Digestive Health Foundation estimates that about 5 million Canadians suffer from Irritable Bowel Syndrome (IBS), however, many individuals suffer in silence.
 Let's be real, bowel issues don't make great table talk and there can be a lot of embarrassment around it.

-Irritable Bowel Syndrome is a complex functional gut disorder where there are no structural issues, but something is wrong with how the bowel functions.
+IBS is a complex functional gut disorder where there are no structural issues, but something is wrong with how the bowel functions.
 This can relate to the brain and gut connection, type and amount of bacteria in your gut, and visceral hypersensitivity (ie. how a person senses digestion).

 Food First Treatment Options

 The most popular, evidence based way to manage IBS is with the Low FODMAP diet developed by researchers at Monash University in Australia.
 It’s not a diet in the way we think of weight loss dieting, rather it’s referred to as medical nutrition therapy and studies show that, when explored properly and with the help of a dietitian, symptoms can improve in ~75% of patients with IBS.
 The low FODMAP diet is complex because it's not based on eliminating specific food groups, rather, foods that contain FODMAPs.